-This form is available on the Criminology Blackboard Community page
+This form is available on the Criminology Blackboard Community page or Criminology Programs page under Useful Resources and Checklists

 Practicum Requirements

 One of the requirements for the Bachelor of Arts in Applied Criminology Degree is completion of CRIM 3345 (Criminology Practicum).
 Practicums provide students with opportunities to gain valuable experience in the criminal justice field.
 This course is offered once annually, and spans the Winter and Summer semesters.